What to Do if Homeowners Insurance Company Is Stalling

 Pursue Mediation or Arbitration

 Some insurance policies include provisions for mediation or arbitration.
-This can be a way to resolve disputes without going to court.
+These options can resolve disputes without going to court.

 9. 9